SkylineCommunications/dataminer-docs/connector-help/connector_help/Norwia_miniHUB.md

 ## How to use

-The element using this driver consists of the following data pages:
+The element using this connector consists of the following data pages:

 - **General**: Allows you to monitor and configure basic information about the device, e.g. **System Description**, **Firmware Version**.
 - **Hardware**: Allows you to monitor hardware information, e.g. **Fan Speed**, **Power Supply Voltage**.